 - The Hispanic Literature track focuses on Spain, Latin America, and other countries with Hispanic communities.
 The secondary learning outcome is basic training in linguistics studies.

-- The Hispanic Studies prepares students for the rigorous study of linguistics that, in turn, becomes the foundation for the study of Hispanic cultures and literature.
+- Hispanic Studies prepares students for the rigorous study of linguistics that, in turn, becomes the foundation for the study of Hispanic cultures and literature.

 Regardless of track, all students acquire intermediate-to-advanced competence in the Spanish language and a basic understanding of Spanish culture and its diverse manifestations.
 Their training also includes competence in research, communication, and leadership.

-You will find that the professors are approachable and open for discussions about your class performance, including your coursework and assignments.
+You will find that the professors are approachable and open to discussions about your class performance, including your coursework and assignments.
 You may also become involved in the ASURE program and engage in independent studies through campus resources, which will expand your knowledge and perspective.
 These include Chicano Riqueño Studies, Latino Studies and La Casa Latino Cultural Center.

 University of Minnesota

 214 Folwell Hall, 9 Pleasant St SE, Minneapolis, MN 55455

 U of M is also a public land-grant research university with a Public Ivy designation, meaning that it’s among the best public institutions in terms of selective admission and academic excellence.
 In addition, many of its programs are recognized as among the best in the nation, and its BA in Spanish Studies program is running.

 Candidates must meet stringent admission requirements, including four semesters of Spanish language classes with a minimum C- grade.
 Proof of proficiency in the Spanish language may also be required.
 Once admitted, students must complete 120 credits for graduation, of which 34-54 credits are within the major courses.